google/filament/README.md

   - `samples`:               Sample desktop applications
   - `shaders`:               Shaders used by `filamat` and `matc`
   - `third_party`:           External libraries and assets
+    - `environments`:        Environment maps under CC0 license that can be used with `cmgen`
+    - `textures`:            Textures under CC0 license
   - `tools`:                 Host tools
     - `cmgen`:               Image-based lighting asset generator
     - `filamesh`:            Mesh converter